BrianglesStuff/BrTunes/README.md

-# BrTunes This is just a free album/mixtape FREE so dont blame me if it's bad
+# BrTunes This is just a free album/mixtapes FREE so dont blame me if they're  bad even tho i made them-